Spotlight Poster

 Yiming Li · Zehong Wang · Yue Wang · Zhiding Yu · Zan Gojcic · Marco Pavone · Chen Feng · Jose M. Alvarez

 Humans naturally retain memories of permanent elements, while ephemeral moments often slip through the cracks of memory.
-This selective retention is crucial for perception, localization, and mapping.
+This selective retention is crucial for robotic perception, localization, and mapping.
 To endow robots with this capability, we introduce 3D Gaussian Mapping (3DGM), a self-supervised, camera-only offline mapping framework grounded in 3D Gaussian Splatting.
-3DGM converts multitraverse RGB videos from the same region into a Gaussian-based environmental map, while concurrently performing 2D ephemeral object segmentation.
-Such environment-object decomposition exploits self-supervision from repeated traversals: the consensus and dissensus in images correspond, respectively, to the permanent environment and ephemeral objects in 3D.
-This is because the environment remains consistent across traversals, while objects frequently change.
-Specifically, 3DGM formulates multitraverse environmental mapping as a robust differentiable rendering problem, treating pixels of the environment and objects as inliers and outliers, respectively.
-Using robust feature distillation, feature residuals mining, and robust optimization, 3DGM jointly performs 3D mapping and 2D segmentation without human intervention.
-Moreover, we curate the Mapverse benchmark, sourced from the Ithaca365 and nuPlan datasets, to evaluate our method in unsupervised 2D segmentation, 3D reconstruction, and neural rendering.
-Extensive results verify our method's effectiveness and potential for self-driving applications, such as autolabeling, camera-only 3D reconstruction and neural simulation.
+3DGM converts multitraverse RGB videos from the same region into a Gaussian-based environmental map while concurrently performing 2D ephemeral object segmentation.
+Our key observation is that the environment remains consistent across traversals, while objects frequently change.
+This allows us to exploit self-supervision from repeated traversals to achieve environment-object decomposition.
+More specifically, 3DGM formulates multitraverse environmental mapping as a robust 3D representation learning problem, treating pixels of the environment and objects as inliers and outliers, respectively.
+Using robust feature distillation, feature residual mining, and robust optimization, 3DGM simultaneously performs 2D segmentation and 3D mapping without human intervention.
+We build the Mapverse benchmark, sourced from the Ithaca365 and nuPlan datasets, to evaluate our method in unsupervised 2D segmentation, 3D reconstruction, and neural rendering.
+Extensive results verify the effectiveness and potential of our method for self-driving and robotics.

 Live content is unavailable.
 Log in and register to view live content